📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Description

-What Is Fish Zithro?
+What Is Bird Zithro?

 What makes azithromycin uniquely valuable in aquarium medicine is its extended tissue retention.
 The drug concentrates in tissues and remains at therapeutic levels for longer than most antibiotics, meaning each dose works harder and longer.
-This reduces the number of doses needed and minimizes stress on your fish during treatment.
+This reduces the number of doses needed and minimizes stress on your Bird during treatment.

-Fish Zithro tablets are available in 250 mg strength and come in convenient 12-count and 30-count bottles.
+Bird Zithro tablets are available in 250 mg strength and come in convenient 12-count and 30-count bottles.
 The tablets dissolve in aquarium water or can be mixed into medicated food for targeted internal treatment — giving you flexibility depending on the type and severity of infection.

 Product Details at a Glance